Ubehebe Craters

 The Ubehebe Craters are a volcanic field in the northern Death Valley of California, consisting of 14–16 craters in a 3 km2 area.
 The largest of the craters is the 800 m wide and 235 m deep Ubehebe Crater.
-Many of the craters, though, are partially buried and thus poorly recognizable.
+Many of the craters, though, are partially buried and thus hardly recognizable.
 Other volcanic features there include a remnant of a scoria cone and a tuff cone.

 The Ubehebe Craters are associated with a fault system that runs across them.
 The region has been affected by volcanism for the last 10 million years.
 The volcanic field is in the Death Valley National Park and is accessible to tourists.
 The fault system is within the tectonically active Basin and Range Province physiographic region.

 Various estimates have been put forward for the age of the craters.
 Recent research has shown that the Ubehebe Craters all formed in a single phreatomagmatic eruption episode about 2,100 years ago, making it one of the most recent volcanic events in southern California.
 The risk of renewed volcanic activity is low.